Regulatory actions for Feb. 12, 2025

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Neuvotion.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Biohaven, Bridgebio, Merck, Regeneron, Travere.

 Briefs